 ☞ Detailed songpyeon recipe

-A variety of jeon (pancake) can be seen during Korea’s holiday seasons.
+A variety of jeon (Korean pancake) can be seen during Korea’s holiday seasons.
 Jeon is made by mixing the ingredients of choice with a light flour batter and then frying in a pan with some oil.
 The ingredient used will completely change the taste.
 Jeon can either be made with a single ingredient such as dongtae jeon (pollack pancake) and hobak jeon (batter-fried summer squash), or a mixture of two to three ingredients such as haemul pajeon (seafood and green onion pancake) and kimchi jeon (kimchi pancake).

 2. Mix egg, water and Korean pancake flour to make the batter.